BzGEO/GEE_resources/misc/GEE_FAQ_external.md

 * **Can someone explain the various changes to GEE's overall terms of service?**
   * Please refer to the section below on the milestones regarding GEE.

-## GEE Terms of Service milestones
+## GEE terms of service milestones
 * **28 June 2022**: Google announced non-commercial and commercial tiers via the [Introducing Earth Engine for governments and businesses](https://blog.google/products-and-platforms/products/earth/introducing-earth-engine-for-governments-and-businesses/) article.
   * With this change, Google also introduced Earth Engine compute use (EECU) estimates visible for batch processing.
 The initial announcement also provided [pricing information](https://cloud.google.com/earth-engine/pricing) for EECUs (initially US $1.33 / EECU-hour per month for online usage, and $0.40 / EECU-hour per month for batch processing, *later* revised to only $0.40 / EECU-hour for the first 10,000 hours, and $0.28 / EECU-hour for 10,000 hours to 500,000 hours, and $0.16 / EECU-hour for usage exceeding 500,000 hours in a month).
   * Through this update to GEE's terms of service, GEE opened the possibility for [businesses and governments](https://blog.google/products-and-platforms/products/earth/introducing-earth-engine-for-governments-and-businesses/) to begin paying for their GEE use, while also affirming free use of GEE for non-commercial purposes.
 Business use of GEE was defined as "commercial," while most government use of GEE was characterized as "operational."